0xf4lc0n/0xf4lc0n.github.io/about.md

 ---

 Piotr Makowiecki identify myself as Falcon in the web.
 I'm intrested in programming, security and reverse engineering.
-I'm develop this blog in order to document my knowledge and share it with others.
+I develop this blog in order to document my knowledge and share it with others.

 This blog use [Hacker-Blog](https://github.com/tocttou/hacker-blog) theme.